Thomas Hobson (postal carrier): Public works

 Hobson is best remembered in the English vernacular as something of a miser, but he was actually a very public-spirited man.
 He funded the construction of Hobson's Conduit (or "Hobson's Brook"), a man-made watercourse built in 1614 to provide clean drinking water to the population of Cambridge.
 The conduit channelled water from Vicar's Brook, a lesser tributary of the River Cam fed by springs at Nine Wells five miles south of Cambridge.

-Hobson is commemorated at Nine Wells on a nineteenth century obelisk and in Cambridge on a seventeenth century stone fountain at the conduit head.
+Hobson is commemorated at Nine Wells on a nineteenth-century obelisk and in Cambridge on a seventeenth-century stone fountain at the conduit head.
 The fountain was moved there in 1856 from its original location in the Market Square after a fire in 1849, when it was replaced by a cast iron drinking fountain.
 Upstream the conduit is flanked by gardens adjoining Brookside and by the Cambridge University Botanic Garden.
 Downstream from the conduit head, the watercourse divides into four separate branches, mostly in underground culverts; the original drainage runnels on Trumpington Street, the oldest branch, are still visible on either side of the road.

 Later life and legacy

-Hobson bought Anglesey Priory in 1625 and converted it into a country house, which, under the name Anglesey Abbey, now belongs to the English National Trust.
+Hobson bought Anglesey Priory in 1625 and converted it into a country house, which, under the name Anglesey Abbey, now belongs to the National Trust.

-Hobson had acquired lands around Chesterton, Cambridgeshire by the late 1590s, but by 1608 had assigned them to his son Charles.
+Hobson had acquired lands around Chesterton, Cambridgeshire by the late 1590s, but by 1608 had assigned them to his son Thomas.
+Thomas junior predeceased his father (d.1627), and the lands were subsequently bequeathed to the latter’s son Charles.
 Hobson lived at Chesterton Hall in 1627, four years before his death in 1631.
+Hobson was buried at St Bene't's Church, Cambridge, near the chancel —although without inscription or monument.
+All 8 of Hobson's children were baptized in the church, and in 1626 he donated a 1617 edition of the King James Bible to the church (now held by Corpus Christi College, Cambridge, of which Hobson was a benefactor).

-In Cambridge city centre, two short streets named Hobson's Passage and Hobson Street conjoin very near to his old coaching inn, at the junction of Jesus Lane and King Street.
-The inn is now part of the "King Street Run" (a student pub crawl), and has had various changes of name but since 2013 has been called the Cambridge Brewhouse.
+Hobson Street, in Cambridge city centre, is named after Thomas Hobson, and Hobson's Passage takes its name from Hobson Street.